Master of Arts in Teaching (M.A.T.)

 For Secondary students, the Praxis Subject Assessments exam(s) will be in the content area where endorsement is desired.
 See your advisor for information about which content area Praxis Subject Assessments are recognized by the State of Alaska.

 Rural Alaska Experience

 Students completing the internship or student teaching during spring semester are eligible to visit a rural community in Alaska and observe and teach in the community school.
 The School of Education will arrange one full week of classroom participation visit and cover the airfare costs associated with the travel.

-This program is offered by e-Learning methods to students in rural communities and others who desire the flexibility of an e-Learning program.
-On-site cohorts may also be formed as demand warrants.
+This program is offered to students throughout Alaska who desire the flexibility of an e-Learning program.
+Onsite cohorts may also be formed as demand warrants.
 Students in this program must be self-directed learners, must have access to high speed internet connections, and must schedule time during the school year to complete weekly intensive practicum assignments as well as a semester of student teaching in an elementary or middle school.
-The The Graduate Certificate in Elementary Education is embedded in the M.A.T. program.
+The Graduate Certificate in Elementary Education is embedded in the M.A.T. program.
 For more information on certification see the graduate certificate section of this catalog.
 This program leads to a Master’s degree as well as recommendation for an Alaska Initial Elementary (grades K-8) teaching certificate.

 For student teaching, the department may limit registration, determine assignments, and prescribe the number of teaching hours required.
 Six successful credits of student teaching are required.
 The Program Director reserves the right to require an additional 3-6 credit hours of student teaching for students who fail to meet the standard.